Female Sexual Health Specialist in Atlanta, GA

 Take note of the sexual dysfunction problems you’re having and what’s going on in your life while the problem is occurring.
 Talk with your doctor about treatment and lifestyle changes that can help provide relief from painful intercourse.

 Still have questions regarding your sexual health?
 Just ask Dr. Sharma!
-Whether you wish to seek treatment for a common sexual health condition, or simply want to discuss your different birth control options, your physician is here for you.
+Whether you wish to seek treatment for a common sexual health condition, or simply want to discuss your different birth control options, we are here for you.
+Call board-certified urogynecologist Dr. Sharma at (770) 723-1545 to schedule your appointment today!